sean01zhang/naesna/content/_index.md

 ## About Me

-I am a 4th year CS student at the [University of Waterloo](https://uwaterloo.ca).
+Graduated Computer Science at the [University of Waterloo](https://uwaterloo.ca) in June 2025.

 I use my website to document things I've been thinking about or have been doing.